Moving to France as an American? Why You Should Keep Your Investments in the U.S.

 👉 So U.S. mutual funds and ETFs simply choose NOT to create a KID.

-Without a KID, European residents cannot legally buy U.S.-domiciled ETFs or mutual funds from EU-based brokers.
+Without a KID, European residents cannot buy U.S.-domiciled ETFs or mutual funds from EU-based brokers.

 This leaves Americans living in France stuck between: